 I regularly write for mainstream publications about psychology, neuroscience and mental health.
 You can read many of my articles here.

 I speak Spanish to a professional level and, although English is my native language, it tends to be a bit hit and miss until I’ve woken up properly.
-I get by in Portuguese although I still have a comedy foreign accent when I speak.

 In this bit, I’m going to talk myself up by mentioning the awards I’ve been given, but I promise it will be brief.